PhaBiFreiburg/SeMPI_web_docu/sphinx/source/chapters/primer.rst

 ######

 This is the help page of the `SeMPI 2.0 web server <http://sempi.pharmazie.uni-freiburg.de/index>`_.
-If you feel there is anything missing or we should include something at this help page please write a mail to: paul.zierep@pharmazie.uni-freiburg.de
+If you feel there is anything missing or we should include something at this help page please write an email to: paul.zierep@pharmazie.uni-freiburg.de